choikh0423/yhack2022/README.md

 </p>

 ## Introduction
 Every single posts, comments, and shares that you made on social media are most likely to still be there until now.
 Social medias make it really hard for you to keep track of your data and remove your contributions.
 Thus, majority of the users feel that they have lost control over their digital infromation on social media.

-Footprint helps you to easily manage your digital inforamtion on social media.
+We strongly resonated with the anxiety that users feel about their personal information.
+As the first step to help people regain their control over their personal information, we have created Footprint.
+Footprint is a social media tracker that helps you to easily manage your digital information on social media.

+Footprint mainly focusses on these two problems:
-1) Problem #1: It takes too much time to scroll down and view all of your past posts -  we bring your data in a low-memory format so that surfing through your posts should be easy and fast.
+1) Problem #1: It takes too much time to scroll down and view all of your past posts
-2) Problem #2: Suggestions
+2) Problem #2: People are worried that they might have contents on social media that they don't want others to view

+We have solved these two problems through:
+1) Bringing social media post data in a low memory format that could be easily loaded and organized.
+2) Providing suggestions for posts that you might want to delete by analyzing your posts with threat analysis algorithm.

 ## About the Team

-Majority of people are concerned about the fact that they are losing control of the information they have shared on social media.
-Social Medias intentionally make it harder for the users to remove the contents that they have uploaded since the more the contents uploaded, the more

-## Main Functionalities
+Our team is called Bottlecap.
+We have named our team with the first thing that we saw in front of us.
+As bottlecap is one of the most ubiquitous things around us, we want to find problems within the things that are around us.
+With the belief that well-made products are defined by the problems they solve, we obsessively focus on the things that people feel uncomfortable about.

 ## Versions